rfo909/RForth/ForthTutorial.md

 In RFOrth, the HERE value is the next available byte on the heap.
-It grows upward, and RFOrth enforces a simple memory protection, so that trying to read or write to addresses starting from the HERE value, is detected and fails with an error.
+It grows upward, and RFOrth enforces a simple memory protection, so that trying to read or write to addresses starting greater than or equal to the HERE value, are detected and fails with an error.

 The "allot" word simply increases the HERE value, up until all available heap space is used.